SilvioIvanio/G42-Polls-Memes-Platform/README.md

-# G42-Polls-Memes-Platform
+# Polls-Memes-Platform

 Overview
 --------
-G42-Polls-Memes-Platform is a lightweight web application that combines polls and image memes in a social-feed style interface.
+Campus Pulse is a lightweight web application that combines polls and image memes in a social-feed style interface.
 The system comprises a PHP backend API, static HTML pages, modular CSS, and ES module-based client-side code.

 High-level features
 -------------------